ecubesrl/tweetsdemo-service/README.md

 #### An Ambari service to deploy a real-word data ingestion from Twitter to Solr with NiFi
-This tweets demo service show real time tweets on a dashbord.
-It requires Kafka, NiFi and Solr already installed and started on the Hortonworks Sandbox
+This tweets demo service shows real time tweets on a dashboard.
+It requires HDFS, Kafka, NiFi and Solr already installed and started on the Hortonworks Sandbox.
+You also need a Twitter account and a Twitter application token (follow the instructions below to create one).

-Pre-reqs:
+Prerequisites:
-  - HDP Sandbox 2.4.x
+  - HDP Sandbox 2.4
-  - The service requires that Kafka and Solr are started on the sandbox.
+  - The service requires that HDFS, Kafka and Solr are started on the Sandbox.
-  - Apache NiFi must be install and started; use [this](https://github.com/abajwa-hw/ambari-nifi-service) link to install Apache NiFi.
+  - Apache NiFi must be installed and started; use [this](https://github.com/abajwa-hw/ambari-nifi-service) guide to install Apache NiFi.
-  - You need admin rights to the sandbox.
-To enable admin access on the sandbox follow the instructions below:
+  - You need admin rights to the Sandbox.
+To enable admin access on the Sandbox follow the instructions below:
     - Login to the sandbox
     - Run the following command:
 ```